 We named the product Field Atlas.
 The name Field Atlas establishes authority in discovering new career opportunities.
 “Field” makes a subtle connection between “job fields” and crop fields, while “Atlas” implies a comprehensive, way-finding resource.
 Just as multiple industries combine to form the agbiosciences, the Field Atlas logo is a meeting of two distinct typefaces.

-Every element of the Field Atlas brand identity was “chosen very intentionally to appeal to our Gen Z audience,” Kristin explained.
-We applied the brand to the product to create “a collage of agriculture, biology, science, technology, and engineering,” Meghan said.
+Every element of the Field Atlas brand identity was chosen very intentionally to appeal to our Gen Z audience.
+We applied the brand to the product to create “a collage of agriculture, biology, science, technology and engineering,” Meghan Pfeifer (Senior Product Marketer & Brand Strategist) said.

 The muted half of the color palette gives Field Atlas its “modern vintage” feel, helping to refresh the look of traditional agriculture, while the more saturated half of the palette grabs attention quickly in a crowded social landscape and provides contrast.
 “Renaissance” and “innovation” are prominent threads that build the landscape of the site.
 Typography plays an essential part in the brand identity.
 The primary typeface is approachable but still grabs attention in a crowded social landscape.
 Meghan explained, “the student feels like they’re uncovering a secret, futuristic code — finding extraordinary in the ordinary.”